Accounts payable automation best practices

 • P2P platform

-This centralization eliminates scattered invoices and creates a digital audit trail from the start.
+This centralization will remove the existence of scattered invoices and develop a digital audit trail at the outset.

 Select the right technology stack